Hypfer/Valetudo/docs/_pages/usage/capabilities-overview.md

 This capability enables you to send your robot to a location on your map.
 It will simply stay there and do nothing.

 One common use-case of this is to send the robot to your bin.

+## HighResolutionManualControlCapability <a id="HighResolutionManualControlCapability"></a>

+Compared to the `ManualControlCapability` that uses "digital" movement, this one uses "analog" inputs.
+It offers much more precise controls over the robot.

 ## KeyLockCapability <a id="KeyLockCapability"></a>